-Bulimia nervosa is an eating disorder (ED) characterised by frequent binges where the person eats big amounts of food usually in a short period of time.
-Anyone can suffer from bulimia, but it is especially common in women during adolescence or early adulthood.
+Bulimia nervosa is an eating disorder (ED) characterized by frequent binges where the person usually eats significant amounts of food in a short period of time.
+Anyone can have bulimia, but it is widespread in women during adolescence or early adulthood.

-People with bulimia restrict their food intake with the purpose of losing weight.
+People with bulimia restrict their food intake to lose weight.
 However, this creates a state of physical hunger and impulsivity that led to binge eating, followed by feelings of guilt and food restrictions and other ways of compensation or purging, such as excessive exercise, vomiting, taking laxatives or diuretics, or fasting.

 People with bulimia have forbidden food, but those are the ones they tend to eat during a binge.
 For example, sweets, chocolate, cheese, bread, etc.